gtvj/gtvj.github.io/_posts/2020-04-03-d3-visualisation-walkthrough.md

 ### This is not production code

 The examples shown here use modern JavaScript.
 To ensure compatibility across browsers and devices, a transpilation step will be necessary.
 But they should work in a capable modern browser (Chrome, Firefox etc.).

+### Progressive enhancement would be used in production

-The first thing to say here is that D3, like all JavaScript, should be applied in a way that leverages progressive enhancement.
+I also want to say that D3, like all JavaScript, should be applied in a way that leverages progressive enhancement.
 I'm not going to illustrate it here, but in the real world the initial draw of the SVG would do this.
 For a visualisation like this, it might be a server-provided table or image (perhaps a static SVG) with a JavaScript generated call to action to see the JavaScript-powered version.

 ### Light relief